HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 The \textbf{composition view} (Figure~\ref{fig:interface}, left) starts blank or with an uploaded background image and displays the current composition.
 Authors can add to their composition via the generation view, the palettes, or the version timeline.

 \system{}'s \textbf{generation view} includes a prompt box along with optional sliders to change generation parameters for strength, guidance, and inference steps.
 To use the generation view, creators draw a \textit{region} in the composition where they want to place their generation, write a \textit{text prompt}, optionally change parameters, and click submit.
-The generation view provides four generations \textbf{alternatives} that creators can hover over to preview in-place.
+The generation view provides four generation \textbf{alternatives} that creators can hover over to preview in-place.
 Creators can click a generation alternative to add it to their composition or click undo to try again.
 All discarded and selected alternatives from the generation view are added to \system{}'s palettes of alternatives for later use.
-When we add the generated alternatives to \system{}'s palettes, we first run a \textbf{filter} over each generated image alternative and prompt pair to filter out alternatives that are not likely to be useful.
+We run a \textbf{filter} over each generated image alternative and its prompt to filter out alternatives that are likely not useful.
 For example, if the creator drew a circle in the lake and prompted ``boat'' but the generation failed to add a boat, we flag the alternative as a failed generation.
-Failed generations are hidden by default, but users can press `shift' to display them in the palettes where they appear with a lower opacity (Figure~\ref{fig:interface}, right).
-Each composition change also adds a \textbf{version} of the entire composition to the version timeline.
+Failed generations are hidden by default, but users can press `shift' to display them in the palettes with a lower opacity (Figure~\ref{fig:interface}, right).
+Each edit also adds a \textbf{version} of the entire composition to the version timeline.

-\system{}'s \textbf{palettes} all display generation alternatives and let creators explore, preview, and reuse the prior project history.
-All palettes let users \textit{hover} over an alternative to preview an alternative in place or \textit{click} it to add to the composition.
-Once creators add the alternative they can transform it by dragging the alternative around the image or changing the scale with editing handles.
-Creators can then save the alternative in place with \textbf{paste} to place the alternative directly or \textbf{rasterize} to regenerate the entire composition with the alternative in place.
-Rasterize decreases alternative background artifacts, but takes more time than paste and occasionally smooths out other composition details.
+\system{}'s \textbf{palettes} display all generation alternatives, which creators can explore, preview, and reuse.
+Users can \textit{hover} over an alternative in a palette to preview the alternative in place or \textit{click} it to add to the composition.
+Each added alternative can be transformed by dragging the alternative around the image or changing its scale.
+Creators can \textbf{paste} the alternative directly in place, potentially leaving boundary artifacts due to background mismatches between the alternative and the current image composition, or \textbf{rasterize} which decreases boundary artifacts by smoothening out edges, but takes more time and occasionally changes other small composition details.

 Creators access the \textbf{position palette} by clicking on a region in the composition canvas to see other alternatives generated for that region.
 For example, a creator may click on a house in an image to see house alternatives generated at that position (Figure~\ref{fig:palettes}), and hover over the alternatives to preview them in place.